Ceterai/Enternia/README.md

 ### Removed Content

 During development, new features appear and some features become deprecated.
-Usually, these features are retained, and, if possible - converted into their relevant alterniatives.
+Usually, these features are retained, and, if possible - converted into their relevant alternatives.
 With time, deprecated features are removed completely.
 If you wish to retain them - there's a mod that will let you do that - **My Enternia - Removed Content**:

 - [Steam Workshop Link](https://steamcommunity.com/sharedfiles/filedetails/?id=3169344640)
 - [Starbound Forums Link](https://community.playstarbound.com/resources/my-enternia-removed-content.6282/)